CosmiXsPPPC/CosmicRay-flux/README.md

 which gives an estimate consistent with the ALICE measurement.

 The final cosmic-ray (CR) fluxes are provided in a tabulated format (described below), which can be used independently or can be loaded using the python script (described below).

-# Main purpose

-The main purpose of this repository is to provide the users ........

 ## Format of the tables